Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 **The FSL task is conducted simultaneously on both the source and target domains.
 Its loss function $L_{\text{fsl}}$ consists of two components, $L_{\text{fsl}}^t$ and $L_{\text{fsl}}^s$, which are collectively referred to as $\mathcal{L}_{fsl}$ in the text.
 In the original Figure 2, the term "attention score" corresponds to the "correlation calculation" described in the paper, and $p_i$ denotes the prototype of the $i$-th class in the prototype bank.
 Figure 2 has been updated accordingly to provide a clearer illustration of the overall workflow of FGAPA.**

-3.Equation (5) and (6): what is the dimensionality of the weights and biases in the MLP?
+3. Equation (5) and (6): what is the dimensionality of the weights and biases in the MLP?

 **In FGAPA, the feature extractor outputs features of dimension 128×1.
 As specified in Equations (5) and (6), the MLP layers are configured as follows: the first layer has weights of size (128, 64) and biases of size 64, and the second layer has weights of size (64, 128) and biases of size 128.**

-4.Why do you need to transform the features and prototypes with MLP?
+4. Why do you need to transform the features and prototypes with MLP?

 **Since features and prototypes originate from different semantic levels, the MLP layer maps them into a comparable feature space.
 Meanwhile, the ReLU activation function within MLP further helps  the model to learn more complex nonlinear relationships, thereby enhancing its expressive capability.
 Therefore, transforming both features and prototypes through the MLP allows for more effective correlation computation in the feature space and facilitates the learning of richer, more expressive representations.**

-5.Why is it a cosine similarity (normalized dot product) in equation (7) and not in equation (10) ?
+5. Why is it a cosine similarity (normalized dot product) in equation (7) and not in equation (10) ?

 **Both Equation (7) and Equation (10) employ cosine similarity for correlation computation.
 This approach is naturally aligned with prototype learning, better suited for high-dimensional embedding spaces, and maintains optimization stability.
 Moreover, the temperature coefficient adjusts the sharpness of the softmax distribution, further enhancing training stability.
 To clarify the methodological details, Equation (10) will be revised accordingly to avoid potential ambiguity.**

-6.What is the total optimization objective of the model in the end?
+6. What is the total optimization objective of the model in the end?
 It never appears.

 **The overall loss function of our method consists of three components: the few-shot learning loss $L_{\text{fsl}}$, the intra-domain alignment loss $L_{\text{in}}$, and the cross-domain alignment loss $L_{\text{cross}}$.
 It is defined as follows:**